 Sand Wash Basin, Colorado.

 If you are taking a tour we will meet in Maybell, at the Maybell Park, then proceed to Sand Wash Basin, turning onto 318 just west of Maybell.
-Take 318 about 16 miles to Ct Rd 67, Sand Wash Basin Entrance.
+Taking 318 about 16 miles to Ct Rd 67, Sand Wash Basin Entrance.
 About 1 1/2 mile into the Basin is the Kiosk where you will leave your vehicle and ride with us.
 Just before you reach Sand Wash Basin you will see two State CDOT signs letting you know you are approaching the entrance.

 Allow 30 minutes from Craig, Colorado, to reach Maybell, Colorado.

 Maybell has the last fuel, snacks and public restroom.
 It's another 20 minutes to the Kiosk where you will leave your vehicle.